GSA/plainlanguage.gov/_guidelines/index.md

 sidenav: guidelines
 ---

 The Plain Language Action and Information Network (PLAIN) is a community of federal employees dedicated to the idea that citizens deserve clear communications from government.
 We first developed this document in the mid-90s.
 We continue to revise it every few years to provide updated advice on clear communication.
-We hope you find this document useful, and that it helps you improve your writing -- and your agency�s writing -- so your users can
+We hope you find this document useful, and that it helps you improve your writing -- and your agency's writing -- so your users can

 - find what they need,
 - understand what they find; and